 After the three-step process is completed, Seidenberger will come back to the board with a recommendation on the charter extension.

-“Unfortunately that process has to be put on hold,” Seidenberger said, “because of the problem with their building and some of the documents that we have asked for are not available at this time.
+“Unfortunately that process has to be put on hold,” Seidenberger said, “because of the and some of the documents that we have asked for are not available at this time.